michael-bouvy/php-probe/README.md

 You can also add one or more `Check` to check for specific conditions (eg. response time below a given value, HTTP response code ...).

+Any PSR-3 compliant logger can also be attached to a `Probe`,(as [Monolog](https://github.com/Seldaek/monolog)), to be warned any error happening, by email for example.
+Monolog is shipped with several handlers that will certainly fit your needs.
+Each `Check` can have a defined log level, and therefore be handled by specific handlers.

 Usage
 -----------